Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Thames River Cruise| ©Hellotickets

-You can see London in a thousand ways but one of the most relaxing and interesting is a cruise on the Thames.
-The warm weather in April makes it an ideal month to see some of London's sights while cruising the waters.
+You can see London in a thousand ways but one of the most relaxing and interesting is to book a cruise on the Thames.
+April's warm weather makes it an ideal month to see some of London's sights as you cruise the waters.

-Cruises have open-air lounges for clear days and air-conditioned lounges for colder days, plus toilets and some even have an on-board cafe to enjoy the views with your favourite drink.
+And they all have open air lounges to take advantage of clear days and air-conditioned rooms for colder days, plus toilets and some even have an on board cafe to enjoy the views with your favourite drink.

 Book a Thames cruise

-2. Climb to the top at London's Up at The O2
+2. Stopover at London's Up at The O2

 Climbing over the O2 Dome| ©rashbre rashbre